des-science/Y3_shearcat_tests/alpha-beta-eta-test/README.md

    d) taus_v1v2.py: compare the mean of correlation functions of  two version of taus flask
    e) covmat_v1v2.py: compare the covariances matrix and inverses of two version of taus flask

- ## In the folder forecast there are some scripts to contaminate, test
+   ## In the folder forecast/
-    contamination of fiducial cosmology and plot contours plots using the generated samples after running pipeline.
+   there are some scripts to contaminate, test contamination of fiducial cosmology and plot contours plots using the generated samples after running pipeline.

    a) contaminate.py: contaminate tomographycally the fiducial
     cosmology.
 THere three usage options: by default use the central values of the bias, use the --sup of the error bars or use the --inf of the error bars

-    b) testcontamination.py: plot fiducial, contaminated fiducial and contaminant data vector and covariances matrix to test the contamination was done properly.
+   b) testcontamination.py: plot fiducial, contaminated fiducial and
+    contaminant data vector and covariances matrix to test the contamination was done properly.

    c) plotmarginalised_fidvscont.py: plot marginalised posteriors and
     contours plots of the samples obtainied after running cosmosis chains with datavectors coming from fiducial and contaminated fiducial cosmology

    ### In the folder forecast/pipeline are the used pipelines to run in cosmosis